 - 1. Carbamazepine tablets may cause rare but serious skin rashes that may lead to death.
 These serious skin reactions are more likely to happen when you begin taking carbamazepine within the first four months of treatment but may occur at later times.
 These reactions can happen in anyone, but are more likely in people of Asian descent.
 If you are of Asian descent, you may need a genetic blood test before you take carbamazepine to see if you are at a higher risk for serious skin reactions with this medicine.
 Symptoms may include:

-- skin rash
+- 1. skin rash

-- hives
+- 2. hives

-- sores in your mouth
+- 3. sores in your mouth

-- blistering or peeling of the skin
+- 4. blistering or peeling of the skin

 - 2. Carbamazepine tablets may cause rare but serious blood problems.
 Symptoms may include:

-- fever, sore throat, or other infections that come and go or do not go away
+- 1. fever, sore throat, or other infections that come and go or do not go away

-- easy bruising
+- 2. easy bruising

-- · red or purple spots on your body
+- 3. red or purple spots on your body

-- bleeding gums or nose bleeds
+- 4. bleeding gums or nose bleeds

-- severe fatigue or weakness
+- 5. severe fatigue or weakness

-- 3. Carbamazepine tablets may cause allergic reactions or serious problems, which may affect organs and other parts of your body like the liver or blood cells.
-You may or may not have a rash with these types of reactions.
+- 3. Like other antiepileptic drugs, carbamazepine tablets may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.